rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### JMS protocol

-In this use case you are demonstrating a basic JMS application which reads, via an environment variable (`TOKEN`), the JWT token that will use as password when authenticating with RabbitMQ.
+To authenticate with an access token over the JMS API, you have to pass an access token as a password, very similar to how it was done with AMQP in the previous section.
+To show this use case, this guide has a sample Java application which reads the access token from environment variable called `TOKEN`.
+And there are two make commands which starts with `make start-jms-` which requests a token to UAA and runs the Java application with the token in the env variable.

 It is **VERY IMPORTANT** to grant the required permission to the *exchange* `jms.durable.queues`.